Work and Eldercare

-- Some larger employers offer "cafeteria style" employee benefits which allow employees to select supplemental dependent care coverage to partially reimburse costs for in-home care or adult day care.
+- Some larger employers offer “cafeteria-style” employee benefits, which allow employees to select supplemental dependent care coverage to partially reimburse costs for in-home care or adult day care.
 A few companies offer subsidized payments for geriatric care managers.

 - Sometimes larger businesses organize in-house caregiver support groups, informational “brown-bag” lunch sessions, or coordinate with local community groups or hospitals so that employees can attend an outside support group.

-- Some employers arrange group purchase of long-term care insurance for employees, spouses and dependents.
+- Some employers arrange group purchase of long-term care insurance for employees, spouses, and dependents.

-- Ask for help.
-Say yes when people offer assistance.
-Don’t try to do everything yourself—a sibling, relative or friend may be able to assist.
+- Ask for Help: Say ‘yes’ when people offer assistance.
+Don’t try to do everything yourself—a sibling, relative, or friend may be able to assist.
 Some organizations offer specialized care planning guidance to help you get through the “maze” of long-term care options.

-- Be as patient and flexible as you can.
-There will be good days and bad days.
+- Be as Patient and Flexible As You Can: There will be good days and bad days.
 Learn how to communicate effectively with your loved one without laying blame.
 Let go of things that don’t have to be done.
 Understand that it will take some time to arrange services that address your loved one’s needs, and those needs will most likely change over time.

-- Give yourself a break.
+- Know Your Limits: Give yourself a break.
 Remember to schedule some time to relax.
 “Respite care” is designed to allow a break for the caregiver, and can last an hour, a day, or even a week.
 A few organizations even offer weekend retreats for caregivers or ill or elderly family members.
 Check your local resources for helpful programs.